Thursday, November 22, 2018

 Buying Wine Online: A Risk or Not? by ©LeDomduVin 2018

-Do you think there is a higher risk of buying wines online?
+Is there a higher risk of buying wines online?

-It depends, for mass-market wines probably not, but for high-end wines and older vintages, I do think so.
-More especially in the Asian Markets, where for some reasons I have seen over the last 5-6 years the number of top-tier wines in older vintages (the 30s, 40s, 50s, 60s and even some from late 1800s) increasing drastically.
+It depends, for mass-market wines, but for high-end wines and older vintages, I do think so.
+More especially in the Asian Markets, where for some reason I have seen over the last 5-6 years the number of top-tier wines in older vintages (the 30s, 40s, 50s, 60s, and even some from the late 1800s) increasing drastically.
 Are they fake or not?
 Or is it simply a coincidence?
 Not sure....
 But it is funny to think that back 15-20 years ago, these wines were scarcely found and very rare, nearly unavailable on the market, and nowadays you can pretty much find them anywhere in the major markets (Hong Kong, Singapore, London, New York), and more especially at auctions.

-If we take Lafite 1947 or Lafite 1961, for examples, there are respectively 48 and 44 online wine merchants selling it on Wine-Searcher, and it makes me wonder….
-Personally, I would not be surprised if half of them or more are actually fake (especially looking at the huge difference of prices for 1961 for example), and/or have been around the world countless times already via private collectors and auctions, and may not be good anymore.
+If we take Lafite 1947 or Lafite 1961, for example, there are respectively 48 and 44 online wine merchants selling them on Wine-Searcher, and it makes me wonder….
+Personally, I would not be surprised if half of them or more are actually fake (especially considering the huge price difference for 1961, for example), and/or have been circulated around the world numerous times already via private collectors and auctions, and may no longer be in good condition.

 As stated previously above, unless I know well the online retailer and have previously done business with, and I have checked its integrity and background, and received high-resolution pictures and other needed details about the provenance, the previous owner, the conditions of storage, etc...
 I will seldom buy high-end wines online.